Showing 97-192 of 660 items found in Events

 Six Flags Great America Fright Fest

 It's Thrills by Day, Chills by Night at Fright Fest Presented by Snickers®.
 Six Flags Great America will be totally transformed into a Halloween playground, Fridays - Sundays.
 Have a ghoulish good time with hair-raising shows, electrifying street entertainment and thrilling haunted houses.
 Plus, experience all the rides in the dark.
 There will also be a special trick-or-treat trail just for kids.

-Silver Creek and Stephenson Railroad Steam Train Rides
+Silver Creek and Stephenson Railroad Antique Steam Train Rides and Silvercreek Museum

-All aboard as a 36-ton 1912 Heisler steam locomotive pulls three cabooses, including an antique red caboose reported to be the oldest in the state, and three passenger flatcars for a four-mile ride through farmlands and across a bridge 30 feet above Yellow Creek.
+All aboard as a 36 ton 1912 Heisler steam locomotive pulls three cabooses, including an antique red caboose reported to be the oldest in the state, and three passenger flatcars for a four mile ride through farmlands and across a bridge 30' above Yellow Creek.
 Purchase your ticket at the Silver Creek Depot, a turn-of-the-century replica filled with railroad artifacts.
 Browse for novelties in the Freight House Gift Shop.
-Visit the Silvercreek Museum filled with early Americana and featuring the 130-ton Cooper Corliss Steam Engine and its over 25-foot fly wheel.
-Train: Adults: $7; Children under 12: $3; Cab Rides: $15; Museum: Adults: $3, Children under 12: Free.
-11 am - 4 pm.
+Visit the Silvercreek Museum filled with early Americana and featuring the 130 ton Cooper Corliss Steam Engine and its over 25' fly wheel.
+Food will be available at the museum.
+Train: Adults: $7; Children under 12: $3; Cab Rides: Ask at the Depot; Museum: Adults: $4; Children Under 12: Free

 Silver Creek and Stephenson Railroad and Silvercreek Museum Labor Day Celebration